gjtiquia/react-native-web-template/README.md

 Follow the on-screen instructions to test locally how the app works in production.

 Read [here](https://docs.expo.dev/distribution/publishing-websites/) for more documentation on creating web apps with Expo.

+### Notes on Importing Files

+Use absolute imports when importing files, instead of relative paths,

+The babel module resolver plugin and TypeScript path mapping has been setup so that absolute imports can be used when importing files.
+This prevents long relative paths and makes the code more clean and readable.

+This is inspired by the Obytes Starter, a production-ready React Native template.
+Read [here](https://starter.obytes.com/docs/getting-started/project-structure#importing-files) for more about why and how they setup the absolute imports.